-The Company acquired a 100% interest in the Sumi gold prospect (the "Sumi Prospect") by staking in 2011.
-The Sumi Prospect is comprised of 1,200 hectares located in the gold-silver tertiary-age epithermal belt in central Peru.
+The Company acquired a 100% interest in the 1,200 hectare Sumi gold prospect (the "Sumi Prospect") by staking in 2011.
 The Sumi Prospect exhibits alteration and mineralization typical of a volcanic-sediment hosted, high and low-sulfidation precious metals system with a copper-gold porphyry potential source.
 Based upon favorable surface mapping and geochemical sampling, a phase I drilling program was performed in 2012 consisting of five diamond drill holes totaling 1,105.3 meters.
 Results of this drill program are provided in the Company's AIF dated April 19, 2017.

 In March 2014, Bear Creek entered into a joint venture agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC") to advance phase II drilling at the Sumi Prospect to test additional blind veinbreccia targets plus a possible buried Cu porphyry source underlying the large epithermal mineralization footprint exposed at the surface.
 Due to marginal results obtained from its drilling campaigns, JOGMEC terminated the joint venture agreement in July 2018.
-No Mineral reserves or Mineral resources have been estimated for the Sumi Prospect.
+No Mineral Reserves or Mineral resources Resources have been estimated for the Sumi Prospect.
 As the carrying costs are nominal, the Company is currently maintaining its ownership of the Sumi Prospect while it seeks a new joint venture partner for the property.
 The Company has no plans to conduct exploration work on the Sumi Prospect in the foreseeable future.